Saturday, December 21, 2024

-Cocaine Use in the setting of Methadone treatment for Opioid Use Disorder
+Cocaine Use in the setting of Methadone treatment for Opioid Use Disorder.
+My take.

 Cocaine Use in the setting of